 All heroes have different strengths and talents.
 While Sidney Crosby has athletic talents, JK Rowling has literacy strengths, Justin Trudeau has social talents, and Albert Einstein was known for his math and logic strengths.
-Just like these heroes, every child has strengths and talents that can blossom once they are identified.
+Just like these heroes, every child’s strengths and talents can blossom once they are identified.

-There are many different types of strengths, but they can generally be divided into six main categories: personal, social, language, literacy, math/logic, and other.
+There are many different types of strengths, but they can generally be divided into six main categories: personal, social, language, literacy, math/logic, and others.
 Some strengths come naturally, while others take effort and practice to improve.
-Let’s explore how you can work with your child to identify strengths, and how you can help enhance these strengths at home.
+Let’s explore how you can work to identify the strengths of a child, and how you can help enhance these strengths at home.